EricDanielsH/StardustCrusaders/README.md

 ## Considerations that didn't make the game
 * Increased gravity after each round.
 The gravity pull force is already good enough at the minimum value, and I think that if this value is increased, each round would only last 1 second.
 * Adding gravity to bullets.
 One reason is that the original game does not have gravity force for the bullets.
 The other reason is that it would be really difficult to aim and hit a spaceship when the bullets do not go straight.
+* Adding sounds.
+Sounds could not be added due to the absence of sound libraries installed in the computer labs (and the and the restriction of downloading libraries into the lab machines).